 This site affords an appropriate community profile with a high level of visibility to and from the Main South Road, maximises retention of established trees and plantings, provides good orientation to existing school buildings, does not impinge on the primary playing fields and is well located in relation to the sun.
-The aerial photograph which shows the preferred area identified for the site has been circulated separately to Board members.
+The aerial photograph tabled of the site shows the preferred area identified for the site.

 Legal and planning issues have been considered in relation to the above preferred site location and these are detailed below.
-One of the attractive features of the school option is the choice afforded by such a large frontage and we have been focused on achieving the best outcome from a library, school and community perspective, while taking into account legal and planning issues.
+One of the attractive features of the school option is the choice afforded by such a large frontage and focus has been given to achieving the best outcome from a library, school and community perspective, while taking into account legal and planning issues.